Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-170

 Question 25

-Friends, Liam and Sarah, are catching up at a coffee shop.
+Liam and Chloe are having coffee at a cafe.

 Choose the sentence that is CLOSEST in meaning to the original sentence(s) in each of the following questions.